 Presentation of the Museum

-Louis XIV decided to build The Hôtel des Invalides, in order to host and take care of the damaged soldiers.
+Louis XIV decided to build The Hôtel des Invalides, in order to host and take care of the injured soldiers.
 The aim was quite philanthropist : enabling them to enjoy the rest of their life the best possible in a place they would be taken care of.
 Then, two museums were created in the Hotel : the Artillery Museum (1796), exposing royal collections and other gifts, and the Historical Army Museum (1896).
 Only in 1905 did these two museums merge to become the army museum.
 Today, this almost 10 000m² museum holds about 500 000 pieces so that it is the 3rd global collection, which makes it very impressive and undoubtedly worthseeing !

 What you can’t miss